Generalized function

 A common feature of some of the approaches is that they build on operator aspects of everyday, numerical functions.
-The early history is connected with some ideas on operational calculus, and more contemporary developments in certain directions are closely related to ideas of Mikio Sato, on what he calls algebraic analysis.
-Important influences on the subject have been the technical requirements of theories of partial differential equations, and group representation theory.
+The early history is connected with some ideas on operational calculus, and some contemporary developments are closely related to Mikio Sato's algebraic analysis.

 Some early history

 In the mathematics of the nineteenth century, aspects of generalized function theory appeared, for example in the definition of the Green's function, in the Laplace transform, and in Riemann's theory of trigonometric series, which were not necessarily the Fourier series of an integrable function.
 These were disconnected aspects of mathematical analysis at the time.

 The intensive use of the Laplace transform in engineering led to the heuristic use of symbolic methods, called operational calculus.
-Since justifications were given that used divergent series, these methods had a bad reputation from the point of view of pure mathematics.
+Since justifications were given that used divergent series, these methods were questionable from the point of view of pure mathematics.
 They are typical of later application of generalized function methods.
 An influential book on operational calculus was Oliver Heaviside's Electromagnetic Theory of 1899.

 When the Lebesgue integral was introduced, there was for the first time a notion of generalized function central to mathematics.
 An integrable function, in Lebesgue's theory, is equivalent to any other which is the same almost everywhere.
-That means its value at a given point is (in a sense) not its most important feature.
+That means its value at each point is (in a sense) not its most important feature.
 In functional analysis a clear formulation is given of the essential feature of an integrable function, namely the way it defines a linear functional on other functions.
 This allows a definition of weak derivative.

-During the late 1920s and 1930s further steps were taken, basic to future work.
+During the late 1920s and 1930s further basic steps were taken.
 The Dirac delta function was boldly defined by Paul Dirac (an aspect of his scientific formalism); this was to treat measures, thought of as densities (such as charge density) like genuine functions.
-Sergei Sobolev, working in partial differential equation theory, defined the first adequate theory of generalized functions, from the mathematical point of view, in order to work with weak solutions of partial differential equations.
+Sergei Sobolev, working in partial differential equation theory, defined the first rigorous theory of generalized functions in order to define weak solutions of partial differential equations (i.e. solutions which are generalized functions, but may not be ordinary functions).
 Others proposing related theories at the time were Salomon Bochner and Kurt Friedrichs.
-Sobolev's work was further developed in an extended form by Laurent Schwartz.
+Sobolev's work was extended by Laurent Schwartz.